• United Kingdom

 Personal Statement

-I am Professor of Feminist Media Studies and have been at Strathclyde since 2018, having previously held positions at the Universities of Stirling (Professor of Feminist Media Studies), Glasgow (Senior/Lecturer in Film & Television Studies) and Wolverhampton (Lecturer in Women's Studies).
+I am Professor of Feminist Media Studies and Head of Department of Humanities.
+I have been at Strathclyde since 2018, having previously held positions at the Universities of Stirling (Professor of Feminist Media Studies), Glasgow (Senior/Lecturer in Film & Television Studies) and Wolverhampton (Lecturer in Women's Studies).

-My research has long focused on questions of violence, gender and representation: my most recent book is #MeToo, Weinstein and Feminism (Palgrave, 2019 - with an expanded and revised edition commissioned for publication in 2024) and have recently co-edited (with Susan Berridge) a major international collection for Routledge, focusing on gender and violence in fact-based media (to be published summer 2023).
+My research has long focused on questions of violence, gender and representation: my most recent books are #MeToo and Feminism: Weinstein and Beyond (Palgrave, 2024) and the Routledge Companion to Gender, Media and Violence (co-edited with Susan Berridge and winner of the MeCCSA's Edited Collection of the Year in 2024).
+Recent articles have appeared in Journal of Gender-Based Violence, European Journal of Cultural Studies and Feminist Theory I am currently working (as editor) on the Routledge Companion to Gender, Violence & Popular Culture (forthcoming 2026).
 Earlier publications include Media and Violence: Gendering the Debate (Sage 2005) and, as editor, Everyday Pornography (Routledge 2010).
 I have additional research interests in media audiences, gender and news, and the women's movement in Scotland.

-Current funded projects include a BA/Leverhulme small grant project on the use of Trigger Warnings in the Arts, Humanities and Social Sciences (with Melanie McCarry) and a Scottish Universities Insight Institute Project on women of colour in Scotland's news media (with Kate Sang from Heriot Watt and Talat Yaqoob from Pass the Mic).
-The SUII project builds on previous work with Talat Yaqoob and Melody House.
-I was Scottish coordinator for the Global Media Monitoring Project (2015, 2020) and, in 2018, I led a Royal Society of Edinburgh-funded Workshop series on Tackling Gendered Inequalities in Scottish News, which led to the foundation of Gender Equal Media Scotland, a grouping of academics, journalists and activists working towards gender equality in Scottish media.
+Recent funded projects include a BA/Leverhulme small grant project on the use of Trigger Warnings in the Arts, Humanities and Social Sciences (with Melanie McCarry) and a Scottish Universities Insight Institute Project on women of colour in Scotland's news media (with Talat Yaqoob from Pass the Mic).
+The SUII project built on previous work with Talat Yaqoob and Melody House.
+I was Scottish coordinator for the Global Media Monitoring Project (2015, 2020) and, in 2018, I led a Royal Society of Edinburgh-funded Workshop series on Tackling Gendered Inequalities in Scottish News, which led to the foundation of Gender Equal Media Scotland (the forerunner of the Equal Media and Culture Centre), a grouping of academics, journalists and activists working towards gender equality in Scottish media.

-On the teaching side, I contribute to the MSc in Applied Gender Studies and coordinate the Gender Studies Research Placement, working with a wide range of external organisations to support student research.
-I also contrbute to undergraduate teaching and supervision in Journalism, Media and Communication.
+On the teaching side, I contribute to the MSc in Applied Gender Studies and supervise Masters students across Gender Studies and Media and Communication.

 I am an experienced PhD supervisor and examiner and welcome applications from new students working in the broad areas of feminist film, television and media studies; gendered violence and representation; audience research and genre studies; and interdisciplinary feminist approaches to gender and violence.